 Father and Daughter Team Up to Staff New Practice in Indiana

 The Poseyville Regional Medical Center, which opened earlier this month, was born from a need for accessible medical care in the area.
 Alumna Julie Burkett, MD ‘14 has joined her father, Dr. Chester Burkett, as one of two physicians practicing from a new medical center in Poseyville, Indiana.
-The Poseyville Regional Medical Center, which opened earlier this month, was borne from a need for accessible medical care in the area, according to the Mount Vernon Democrat.
+The Poseyville Regional Medical Center, which opened earlier this month, was borne from a need for accessible medical care in the area.

 A local charitable group was formed in 2015 to steer the creation of the facility.
 The project was funded by hundreds of private donations from businesses and residents, as well as state initiative programs.